Amsterdam/design-system/packages/css/documentation/coding-conventions.md

 We use Sass mixins to extract common patterns, especially if they need more than 1 declaration.
 We collect reset styles in mixins as well.
 Both the name of the mixins and their documentation help explain the approach.

+## Form validation styling

+We style both the native invalid state (`:invalid`) as the invalid state you can set manually, using `aria-invalid`.
+We’re currently not sure how our users will implement forms, which is why both options are supported.
+[Native form validation isn’t without its issues](https://adrianroselli.com/2019/02/avoid-default-field-validation.html) though, so we might only support manual validation in the future.